anacision/anacision-planning-user-guide/docs/user_guide/user_guide.md

 The production tasks are the production processes that need to be scheduled.
 They can be single step processes or belong to a chain of multiple processing steps (e.g. 1. cutting raw material, 2. milling the raw cut, 3. painting the finished part).
-In this case, each of these steps needs to be modeled as a task and they can be linked through a predecessor successor relationship.
+In this case, each of these steps needs to be modeled as a task and they can be linked through a predecessor - successor relationship.

 This section highlights some ways of modeling certain use cases.
-Refer to the PLANNING API documentation ([https://planning.anacision.ai/](https://planning.anacision.ai/)) to get an in depth description of the task object's attributes.
+Refer to the PLANNING API documentation ([https://planning.anacision.ai/](https://planning.anacision.ai/)) to get an in-depth description of the task object's attributes.

 ### Modeling multi-stage production

-Multi-stage production scenarios, can be modeled using the ```predecessor_task_ids``` field.
+Multi-stage production scenarios can be modeled using the ```predecessor_task_ids``` field.

 The following examples are NOT functional, as the tasks have no processing options.
 They only serve the purpose of illustrating how the predecessor - successor relationship can be used to model multi-stage production.

+#### Multi-stage example 1
 ```json hl_lines="12 19"
 {
   "tasks": [